What is the best travel rewards credit card?

 On top of that, if you have tried to book a flight with frequent flier miles in the last couple of years, you know that finding decent availability of award flights is really tough, especially around peak travel periods and holidays.
 Using your points to purchase airfare through the Chase portal is a great way to get around that problem.

 However, with my Chase Ultimate Rewards points, I can book that same flight for 56,000 chase points per ticket and will earn frequent flier miles for the trip.
-This is still going to take a lot of Chase Points, but it will be a lot easier to get to 112,000 Chase points than 160,000 Delta SkyMiles, especially with bonus categories we are talking about in this guide.
+This is still going to take a lot of Chase Points, but it's a lot easier to earn 112,000 Chase points than 160,000 Delta SkyMiles, especially with bonus categories we are talking about in this guide.

 - Hotel Example – I also like using Chase Ultimate Rewards points when I am taking a special trip with my wife.
 As a frequent business traveler, I have a ton of Marriott Rewards and World of Hyatt points at my disposal, but sometimes we want to stay somewhere different and unique.